wharfkit/docs/wharf/UserInterface.md

 }
 ```

+To break this down:
-- The `type` field must match on of the strings included.
-Each string represents a different type of prompt
+- The `type` field must match one of the strings included; Each string represents a different type of prompt
-- A `label` for the element, typically providing context to the element.
+- A `label` for the element, typically providing context to the element
-- A `data` object for the element, which is specific to the element itself and how its renderered.
+- A `data` object for the element, which is specific to the element itself and how its renderered

 The individual element types are further outlined in the [PromptElement](#) document.

 Once the promise resolves, one of three things will happen:

-- Upon `resolve`, the plugin can treat this as an "accept" or "OK" message and proceed.
+- Upon `resolve`, the plugin can treat this as an "accept" or "OK" message and proceed
-- Upon `reject`, the plugin can treat this as an "decline" or "Cancel" message and proceed.
+- Upon `reject`, the plugin can treat this as a "decline" or "Cancel" message and proceed
-- Upon `cancel`, the plugin and current lifecycle method will be aborted.
+- Upon `cancel`, the plugin and current lifecycle method will be aborted

 ##### `status`
 ```